Bureau of Mines FAQs

 A: The State Mining Board and the Assistant Commissioner of the Bureau of Mines meet the second Saturday of every new quarter to administer state tests and state certification.
 These dates are posted at each mine site; however they are subject to change at any time.
-Additional information pertaining to certification testing may be found here.

 Q: How do I get study materials for the certification tests?

 A: Study guides for certifications are available at the following links: Mine Foreman, Mine Examiner, Hoisting Engineer, Shot Firer.
-Additionally, each mine’s safety department has a CD that can be printed and distributed.
+Additionally, each mine’s safety department has a digital information that can be printed and distributed.
 Contact your nearest mine to acquire these materials.
 You can find contact information for all Indiana Mines here.